jur-ng/nvchad-custom-config/README.md

 npm install -g postcss postcss-cli cssmodules-language-server vscode-langservers-extracted
 ```

+For based-pyright we also need to `pip install basedpyright`

 ### If you dont have NvChad installed yet:

 First install all the